quarkusio/quarkus-super-heroes/ui-super-heroes/README.md

     - [Routing](#routing)

 ## Introduction
 This is the main user interface for the application.
-The application is an React application served via [Quinoa](https://quarkus.io/extensions/io.quarkiverse.quinoa/quarkus-quinoa).
+The application is a React application served via [Quinoa](https://quarkus.io/extensions/io.quarkiverse.quinoa/quarkus-quinoa).

 ![ui-super-heroes](images/ui-super-heroes.png)